lueck/scannedb-ok/README.md

 character recognition has become very good over the last years, even for works printed in German *black letter*, aka *Gothic letter* (Frakturschrift).
-But as long as there's is no good text extraction tool that can deal with the slight variances of glyph line up of scanned books, this valuable resource remains unused by text mining and NLP folks.
+But as long as there's is no good text extraction tool that can deal with the slight variances in the glyph line up of scanned books, this valuable resource remains unused by text mining and NLP folks.